vitest-dev/vscode/README.md

 ### Other Options

-- `vitest.packagePath`: The path to a `package.json` file of a Vitest executable (it's usually inside `node_modules`) in case the extension cannot find it.
+- `vitest.vitestPackagePath`: The path to a `package.json` file of a Vitest executable (it's usually inside `node_modules`) in case the extension cannot find it.
 It will be used to resolve Vitest API paths.
 This should be used as a last resort fix.
 - `vitest.nodeEnv`: Environment passed to the runner process in addition to `process.env`
 - `vitest.debugExclude`: Excludes files matching specified glob patterns from debugging.
 Default: